Some of our past projects and programs include:

 Building upon the Honouring Our Stories (HOS) Project, we held an arts-based conference around the theme of resisting sexual violence the following year.
 Funded by the Ontario Arts Council and held January 18-20, 2019, the Conference introduced concepts of healing from and resistance to violence through art, movement and storytelling workshops, and provided analysis and training on sexual assault prevention.
 With support and guidance from Elder Brenda Mason, artists, survivors and staff involved in the Honouring our Stories Project worked together to design the core programming for the conference, which included:

 - Women survivors from the HOS Project co-facilitated a new series of one-photo digital storytelling workshops with conference participants, with digital story artists Community Story Strategies

 - Screened the HOS digital stories and held a panel discussion with HOS participants and artists

-- A keynote address was given by Dr. Charlene Senn from the University of Windsor gave a keynote address explaining the theory behind effective sexual assault prevention
+- Dr. Charlene Senn (Canada Research Chair in Sexual Violence, University of Windsor) gave a keynote address explaining the theory behind effective sexual assault prevention

-- Hosted the Ghomeshi Effect, a verbatim dance theatre performance about sexual assault to Magnus Theatre in Thunder Bay, where they played to a sold out audience, including conference participants and the general public.
+- Hosted the Ghomeshi Effect, a verbatim dance theatre performance about sexual assault to Magnus Theatre in Thunder Bay, where they performed for a sold out audience made up of conference participants and the general public.